Hollerado

 Hollerado is a Canadian indie rock band from Ottawa, Ontario.
 Formed in 2007, the band consists of Menno Versteeg (lead vocals, guitar), Nixon Boyd (lead guitar, backing vocals), Dean Baxter (bass, backing vocals), and Jake Boyd (drums, backing vocals).
 Hollerado released four studio albums, before disbanding in 2019.
-The band initially reunited in 2024 to perform as a one-off opening act for Tokyo Police Club in November, but had fully reunited in 2025.
+The band initially reunited in 2024 to perform as a one-off opening act for Tokyo Police Club in November, but has fully reunited in 2025.

 Hollerado were nominated for awards such as the Juno Award that included Best New Group Award at the 2011 Juno Awards.